Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/plotline-cohort.md

 ### Amplitude setup

-1. In Amplitude Data, navigate to **Destinations**, then find **Plotline - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Plotline**.
-2. Add your Plotline API key.
+3. Add your Plotline API key.
-3. Enter a name.
+4. Enter a name.
-4. Map the Amplitude User ID.
+5. Map the Amplitude User ID.
-5. Save your work.
+6. Save your work.

 ## Use cases